This Mexican Beach City Throws One of the World’s Biggest Carnival Celebrations

 Hike to the top of El Faro Lighthouse and stand on the new glass bridge.
 Photo by Jill Weinlein

-There is a short tour to take to learn about the traditions in making mezcal in Mexico.
-Visitors can stroll through a cactus garden and step inside a fenced bird aviary filled with various kinds of rescued birds, including flamingos, scarlet macaw, yellow cheeked parrots, and toucans.
+There is a short tour to take to learn about the traditions of making mezcal in Mexico.
+Visitors can stroll through a cactus garden and step into a fenced bird aviary filled with rescued birds, including flamingos, scarlet macaws, yellow-cheeked parrots, and toucans.

 There is also a rooftop bar for snacks and a Pacifico or margarita while taking in the city and ocean views.

 Not too far away is the famous El Faro lighthouse.
 For those feeling adventurous, it’s a popular hike up a paved incline trail to reach the top.
-Still operating, this lighthouse was built around 1879, and considered the highest lighthouse in the world.
+Still operating, this lighthouse was built around 1879 and is considered the highest lighthouse in the world.

 Some of the Carnival events take place along the cobblestone streets and inside the beautifully painted turn-of-the-century buildings in Mazatlán Centro Historico.
-It’s the heart and soul of the city featuring art on walls of shops, mezcalerias, cafes and inside galleries.
+It’s the heart and soul of the city, featuring art on the walls of shops, mezcalerias, cafes, and inside galleries.

 Be sure to visit the magnificent Cathedral Basilica of the Immaculate Conception.
 Built in the baroque-revival style, it is home to the Catholic Diocese of Mazatlan.